 In an earlier post, we explored how facilities managers or anyone else responsible for managing stores, restaurants, centers, buildings or any type of location has to focus on certain tasks during particular times of the year.

-Come spring and summer, before you know it, the temps start rising.
-And when that happen, it’s critical that A/C and cooling systems are in top order.
-Then come fall and winter, and before you know it, the temps start dropping.
-And when that happens, you don’t want to find out your heating systems have problems.
+Before you know it, spring and summer arrive and temperature start rising.
+Once that happens, t’s critical that A/C and cooling systems are in top order.
+Likewise, when fail and winter come upon us, the temperature begins dropping.
+Needless to say when that happens you don’t want to find out your heating systems have problems.
 It’s imperative that all this equipment be serviced properly and regularly as recommended.

 Ensuring preventive maintenance (PM) happens as scheduled should be at the top of any facility manager’s responsibilities.
-But if you spend your time tracking these PM jobs, from scheduling contractors to ensuring the work’s been completed, let alone try to stay on top of all the associated invoices and payments, you risk being inundated with lots of trivial tasks and distracted from where you really should be focusing.
+But if you spend your time tracking these preventative maintenance jobs, from scheduling contractors to ensuring the work’s been completed, let alone try to stay on top of all the associated invoices and payments, you risk being inundated with countless of trivial tasks and distracted from where you really should be focusing.

 Automating Planned and Preventive Maintenance